johnxu21/johnxu21.github.io/teaching/CS473-Fall2022/dynamic/dynamic_analysis_testing.md

 Task 2 -- Increasing Coverage on Pacman-python
 ===================
-For the second task, we will increase the statement and branch coverage on Pacman-python.
+For the second task, we will increase the statement and branch coverage on **Pacman-python**.
 Doing that is very simple, we just need to write more tests.
 In this task, we are going to write one new test case.

 Let's create a simple unit test on a method.
-We will test the `move_ghosts` function in " pacman.py" file.
-You should look at the " pacman_unittests.py" file as a template for your test case.
+We will test the `move_ghosts` function in `pacman.py` file in the **refactored** folder.
+You should look at the `pacman_unittests.py` file as a template for your test case, also in the **refactored** folder.

 This activity follows the **Write Tests to Understand** pattern (*OORP*, Chapter 6, pp. 179).
 > *Intent:* When you need to understand how a part of the system works — especially if it’s not well-documented — write a small, focused test that captures your understanding.
 The test acts as both **documentation** and a **safety net** for future changes.
 > *In this task:* Your test for `move_ghosts` will help you learn exactly how the method behaves and record that knowledge so you can verify it in the future.

-After adding the new test, run "pacman_unittests.py" again and run it with coverage.
+After adding the new test, run `pacman_unittests.py` again and run it with coverage.
 If your test has no errors, you should see the coverage report showing the code coverage.
-Leave this report with the coverage information on as you may need it to answer the questions from the next task (or take a screenshot of it).
+Leave this report with the coverage information on as you may need it to answer some questions (or take a screenshot of it).

 Questions:
 - How did the new test affect the coverage?